-Neither party provided any further information, so I've not been persuaded to change my provisional decision and that provisional decision now becomes my final decision on this complaint.
+As no further comments were received I have not been persuaded to change my provisional decision.
+That provisional decision now becomes my final decision on this complaint.

 My final decision

 For the reasons I've given above, I don't uphold this complaint.